wuzhiping/webspoon/README.md

 $ mvn clean install
 ```

-Remember to build pentaho-vfs-browser after rap due to its dependency on rap.

 ## Build in the command line

 **Make sure patched dependent libraries have been published locally**